 Stuart has had extensive studies in musical pedagogy and has been putting those methods into practice in southern Maine for over six years.
 He has taught school music classes, private instruction, and directed ensembles; his ensemble Beware of Pedestrians won the 2013 MAMM Slam band competition in Portland.
 Stuart attempts to unify both his personal and educational philosophy with the Tom Waits quote, “The way you do anything is the way you do everything.”
 Stuart still lives in Falmouth with his wife, Caitlin, and baby daughter, Anna.
 He is currently recording the debut album of his most recent project, “I love you to pieces; distraction, etc.” by S. Mason Gurley and the Satellite Ensemble.

-Tom Luther, Instructor
+Tom Luther, faculty

 Piano and digital Music composition